jsesci/dita-schema/README.md

   **All-Inclusive Edition** [(HTML)][dita-1.3-allinc-html][(PDF)][dita-1.3-allinc-pdf]

-This repository is constructed from the contents of the distribution of the DITA 1.3 specification, [published in a combined format][dita-1.3-zip], within a "Zip" archive file available via the OASIS DITA TC.
+This repository is constructed from the contents of the distribution of the DITA 1.3 specification, as
+[published -- in a combined format][dita-1.3-zip] -- within a "Zip" archive file available via the OASIS DITA TC.
 The same archive file -- available at approimately 47 megabytes, in compressed form -- includes formal schema or _grammars_ for DITA 1.3, in the syntax of XML DTDs, XML Schema, and RELAX NG schema.
-In addition, the archive file includes the HTML and PDF editions of the primary three sections of the specification, as well as a Compressed Help Metafile (CHM) distribution of the specification.
+In addition, the archive file includes HTML and PDF editions of the primary three sections of the specification, as well as a Compressed Help Metafile (CHM) distribution of the specification.
 The DITA XML source code of the specification -- in DITA 1.3 XML syntax -- is also provided, in the same archive file.

-This repository is provided in the interest of facilitating a distribution of the DITA 1.3 schema for applications in XML editing workflows, principally in a manner independent of any single commercial vendor platform for DITA applications.
+This repository is provided in the interest of facilitating the distribution of the DITA 1.3 schema for applications in XML editing workflows, such as may be applied in a manner principally independent of any single commercial vendor platform for DITA applications.

 ## More Information